-ADP has an extensive time and attendance system that can operate on the same platform as ADP's payroll system.
+ADP has an extensive time and attendance system that can operate on the same platform as its payroll system.
 All time and attendance data instantly sync with your payroll service.

-The system allows employees to clock in and out with time clocks, web browsers, telephones and mobile apps.
-It also shows when employees are nearing overtime and if there are any unplanned absences.
-For managers, the system highlights time card exceptions so they know instantly which cards need their attention before they can be approved.
-ADP's time and attendance also manages all paid time off by tracking accruals and allowing employees to request vacation and sick days.
+The system allows employees to clock in and out with timeclocks, web browsers, telephones and mobile apps.
+It also shows when they are nearing overtime and if there are any unplanned absences.
+For managers, the system highlights timecard exceptions so they know instantly which cards need their attention before approval.
+ADP's time and attendance system also manages all paid time off by tracking accruals and allowing employees to request vacation and sick days.

-ADP's system offers robust scheduling tools, as well as performance and productivity tools that can be used to monitor progress on specific projects and track the time each employee spends on specific projects during their workday.
-Through the administrative portal, you can run a variety of reports, including those that show punch histories based on filters you choose.
+ADP's software offers detailed scheduling tools, as well as performance and productivity tools to monitor progress on specific projects and track the time each employee spends on each project during their workday.
+Through the administrative portal, you can run a variety of reports, including ones that show punch histories based on filters you choose.

 Ease of Use

 ADP's online payroll service is extremely easy to use.
-The system is cloud-hosted and doesn't require any special software to install or maintain.
-You can access the system from any web browser, as well as via the mobile app, which is available on iOS and Android devices.
+As a cloud-hosted system, it doesn't require any special software to install or maintain.
+You can access it from any web browser or from the mobile app, which is available on iOS and Android devices.

-The system we looked at closest was the Run platform.
-With this platform, you can process payroll in just minutes.
+The system we looked at most closely was the Run platform.
+On this platform, you can process payroll in just minutes.
 Once you log in to the system's homepage, there is a dashboard with a number of icons, one of which is Run Payroll.
 When you click on that, next you will click the Start Payroll link.
-You then can review your employee time cards and make any manual changes if necessary.
-After ensuring the data for your W-2 employees is correct, you can then review any payments owed to consultants or freelancers you worked with.
-Once that is completed, you click the Preview Payroll tab to review the payroll.
-You are shown specifics on each employee and outside worker, as well as totals for the pay period.
-If everything is correct, you can click the Approve Payroll tab, and you are shown a confirmation that your payroll has processed, as well as the total amount of money needed to fulfill the payments and the day on which the payments will be made.
+You can then review your employee timecards and make any manual changes if necessary.
+After ensuring the data for your W-2 employees is correct, you can review any payments owed to consultants or freelancers you worked with.

 If you are a business with all salaried employees, or hourly employees who work the same number of hours each pay period, you can use the Run and Done feature.
-This automates the payroll process, which makes processing payroll an even easier, quicker task.
+This automates the payroll process, making it an even easier, quicker task.

 When ADP first sets up your account, it also creates email reminders.
 You can set reminders to process payroll each period.
-The reminders can also alert you to a bank change at the company level or to any security-related changes to your account.
-You have the option of setting up different reminders for each user.
+They can also alert you to a bank change at the company level or to any security-related changes to your account.
+You have the option to set up different reminders for each user.

 All of the service plans allow employee access.
 Employees can log in to the system either from a web browser or the mobile app to view their previous 36 paystubs and year-end tax forms.
-They can also manage their direct deposit information and access other ADP programs, such as the time and attendance system or 401(k) retirement plans, from their personal dashboard.
-Giving employees this type of access gives them the ability to get their questions answered immediately, without having to track down someone else in the company.
+They can also manage their direct deposit information and access other ADP programs, such as the time and attendance system or 401(k) retirement plans, from their personal dashboards.
+This gives them the ability to get answers to their questions immediately, without having to track down someone else in the company.

-We were very pleased with the level of support we received from ADP.
-To test the level of service offered, we contacted the company multiple times by phone and email posing as a business owner interested in payroll services.
+We were very pleased with the support we received from ADP.
+To test the quality of customer service it offers, we contacted the company multiple times by phone and email, posing as a business owner interested in payroll services.

 We were happy with our experience with the ADP representative.
 She walked us through the payroll software step by step and answered questions thoroughly and clearly.
-In addition, she asked us questions to understand which service plan would be best for us.
-Other payroll companies we spoke with also used this tactic, but instead of giving us an honest opinion of the service plan we needed, they always recommended the most expensive plan.
+She also asked us questions to understand which service plan would be best for us.
+Other payroll companies we spoke to also used this tactic, but instead of giving us an honest opinion of the service plan we needed, they always recommended the most expensive plan.
 The ADP representative didn't do that.
 She listened to our needs and gave us a fair assessment of the plan she thought would best fill our needs.

-She then provided us with a price quote and talked about the price structure and how the costs would increase or decrease depending on whether we chose one of the other service plans.
-In addition to giving us the price quote over the phone, she also followed up by email with a formal proposal.
+She then provided us with a price quote and talked about the price structure and how the costs would increase or decrease if we chose one of the other service plans.
+In addition to giving us the price quote over the phone, she followed up by email with a formal proposal.

-We were impressed that each time we reached out via email, whether it was a day later or six months later, we always received prompt responses.
-In addition, we always got clear and detailed answers to our questions.
+We were impressed that each time we reached out over email, whether it was a day after the call or six months later, we always received prompt responses, with clear and detailed answers to our questions.

-In addition to the personal assistance we received, ADP's website has a number of valuable resources.
-The website has support pages for both administrators and employees.
-The support pages included answers to a wide range of detailed questions.
+In addition to the personal assistance, ADP's website has a number of valuable resources.
+The website has support pages for both administrators and employees, which include answers to a wide range of detailed questions.

 You can reach the ADP customer support team by phone and through an online help form 24/7.
-Additionally, you can contact the local service center in your area for more assistance.
+You can also contact the local service center in your area for more assistance.

 As of September 2018, more than 230 complaints have been filed against the company with the Better Business Bureau.
 Despite the complaints, ADP is an accredited member of the BBB with an A+ rating.